AI Task Time

 “Write inline documentation and a README for a previously undocumented internal Python module”

-Summary · Write inline docstrings for all functions, classes, and methods in a previously undocumented internal Python module (assumed ~500–1500 lines), plus a README covering purpose, installation, usage examples, and API overview.
+Summary · Write docstrings for all functions, classes, and methods in an existing undocumented internal Python module, plus a README covering purpose, installation, usage, and examples.

 saved per week using AI